namratabhaumik/dentist-appointment-api/README.md

 - Add rate limiting to prevent API abuse (e.g., using `express-rate-limit`).
 - Implement sorting for consistent result ordering (e.g., by date and time).
-- Add unit tests with a framework like Jest to ensure reliability.
 - In a production system, a webhook endpoint can be immplemented that third-party PMS systems call whenever appointment slots are updated.
 The API would process these incoming webhook events to update internal availability in real time, ensuring the platform always reflects the latest schedule.